MDvani/Tata-Data-Analytics-Internship/README.md

 - Word documentation of analytics work

 This work demonstrates my understanding of data science concepts and real-world data analytics tasks.
+##  Acknowledgements
+- I would like to thank Tata Group and Forage for providing this virtual internship opportunity.
+- This project is a simulation and not an official internship or employment with Tata.